 Both parents share equal physical custody of the child, with equal say in the child’s medical care, education, etc.

 Both parents share time with the child equally, but one parent can make important decisions about the child’s education, medical care, etc.

 Both parents have an equal say in legal matters; however, one parent has sole custody.

 One parent has the right to keep the child and make important decisions regarding the child’s care.
 The court recognizes that the other parent is not fit to make these decisions or have physical rights to the child; however, they may still award visitation in some form.

 In some situations, the court will find both parents unfit for legal and physical custody and will award custody to a third party, such as a grandparent.
 In other cases, grandparents may be granted visitation to prevent one or both parents from keeping the child from the grandparent.

 Each custody situation is unique and must be carefully considered before a final verdict is made.
 When you work with an experienced child custody lawyer in Missouri, you can ensure that your attorney is advocating for your child’s best interests.

-In some child custody cases, it is unclear who the father of the child is.
-Before awarding physical and legal custody in any form to a father, paternity must be legally established.
+In some child custody cases, it is unclear who the child’s father is.
+Before awarding physical and legal custody to a father, paternity must be legally established.

 Not all paternity tests are equal.
-If you need a paternity test and want to be certain that the results will be accepted by a Missouri court of law, contact a seasoned paternity attorney as soon as possible.
+If you need a paternity test and want to be certain that a Missouri court of law will accept the results, contact a seasoned paternity attorney as soon as possible.

 At Haefner Law Office, we understand how delicate child custody can be.
 We know that the court’s decision can impact your life and the life of your child.
 As a result, we are committed to providing each one of our clients with dedicated and zealous legal representation throughout the case proceedings.